jfrog/artifactory-user-plugins/governance/discoverLicenseAndPreventUnapproved/README.md

 Upload
 ------
-This plugin sets the artifact's license approval status property 'approve.status'.
-The approve.status is 'rejected' : If the artifact's licenses contains either 'GPL-2.0' or 'CC  BY-SA' 'approved' : if any one of the artifact's licenses is approved.
+This plugin sets the artifact's license approval status property 'approve.status' after it discovers its licenses.
+The approve.status is:

+- 'rejected' : If the artifact's licenses is in the FORBIDDEN_LICENSES list.
+- 'approved' : If any one of the artifact's licenses is approved.
- 'pending'  : If no licenses found
+- 'pending'  : If no licenses found